gitprocess/git/README.md

 `git restore`

 ## git clean
-Undo your uncommitted codes with new files and directory<br/>
+Undo your uncommitted codes and delete new files and directory<br/>
 `git clean --fd`